nextgrid-digital/Service-now/PRD.md

 - Curates ServiceNow-specific job listings from consultancies and enterprise platforms
 - Provides comprehensive profile building tools for job seekers
 - Enables companies to post jobs and manage their hiring pipeline
+- Secures access with Clerk-powered authentication (modal sign-in/sign-up) and an admin-only control center
-- Offers premium features like job spotlighting for increased visibility
+- Offers premium features like job spotlighting and supporter recognition for increased visibility

 ### 1.4 Success Metrics
 - **User Engagement:** 15,000+ registered professionals